splunk/terraform-provider-splunk/README.md

 #### Notes and Troubleshooting
 * When conflicts arise during resource creation, import the resource first using `terraform import` command and make modifications to the resource.
-* Testing errors mentioning `too many open files` may be related to `ulimits` on your machine.
-Check current and increase the maximum number of open files `1024` using `ulimits -n 1024`
+* Testing errors mentioning `too many open files` may be related to `ulimit` on your machine.
+Check current and increase the maximum number of open files `1024` using `ulimit -n 1024`
 * If conf files are edited or deleted <b>manually</b>, restart Splunk to ensure state consistency before applying or reapplying a template.
 * Splunk environments with numerous indexes, saved searches, knowledge objects, etc. may cause issues with the provided tests.
 To avoid these errors, use a fresh or lightly configured Splunk environment.